huynguyen250896/nano-scBERT/README.md

 ## The nano-scFMs Project
 Single-cell foundation models (scFMs) are one of the most promising directions in AI for biology, yet many existing repositories remain difficult to read, extend, benchmark, or use as educational resources.

-nano-Geneformer is part of **nano-scFMs**, a collection of lightweight reimplementations of popular single-cell foundation models.
+nano-scBERT is part of **nano-scFMs**, a collection of lightweight reimplementations of popular single-cell foundation models.
 The goal is to make state-of-the-art scFMs easier to understand, extend, benchmark, and use as educational resources.

 All repositories are implemented in pure, modern PyTorch and follow a consistent coding style, making it straightforward to install, compare, and experiment with different models using the same environment and shared [requirements file](https://github.com/huynguyen250896/nano-scBERT/blob/main/requirements.txt).